-Using statistical models for analysis, rates for new tongue cancer cases have been rising on average 2.2% each year over the last 10 years.
-Death rates have been stable over 2006-2015.
-5-year survival trends are shown below.
+Using statistical models for analysis, age-adjusted rates for new tongue cancer cases have been rising on average 2.2% each year over 2010–2019.
+Age-adjusted death rates have been rising on average 1.0% each year over 2011–2020.
+5-year relative survival trends are shown below.

 More About This Cancer